Close Search

 Utah Mule Deer Hunting | Extended Archery

-If you drew an archery deer or elk permit in any unit or are enrolled in the Dedicated Hunter program, you may also hunt the extended archery season in the extended archery areas.
-There will be a total of 10 deer areas and 3 elk areas.
-Most of these extended areas have private land issues, with some being entirely private land.
-Some elk areas are all located along the Wasatch Front and North and Northeast Utah and run August 16-December 15.
-The deer areas are starting to be scattered all throughout the state, with the bulk of them located in North and Northeast Utah and run September 13-October 15 or November 30th.
-The extended season is better later when bucks are rutting and migrate into middle and lower elevations.
+If you drew an archery deer or elk permit in any unit or are enrolled in the Dedicated Hunter Program, you may also hunt the extended-archery season in extended-archery areas.
+There will be a total of ten deer areas and three elk areas.
+Most of these extended areas have issues with private land issues, and some are entirely private land.
+The elk areas are all located along the Wasatch Front and Northeast Utah, and deer seasons run August 15 through December 15 and in each creek, August 15 through January 31.
+The deer areas are starting to become scattered all throughout the state, though the bulk of them are still located in North and Northeast Utah and run September 12 through October 15 or November 30.
+The extended season is best hunted later when the bucks are rutting and migrating into middle and lower elevations.
 There can be high hunting pressure and success rates are low, but it can extend your season if you were previously unsuccessful in filling your permit.
-For a full list of units, boundary descriptions, and season dates, go to www.wildlife.utah.gov/extendedarchery or view units on the UDNR Hunt Planner at https://dwrapps.utah.gov/huntboundary/hbstart.
+For a full list of units, boundary descriptions, and season dates, go to wildlife.utah.gov/extendedarchery or view units on the UDWR Hunt Planner at https://dwrapps.utah.gov/huntboundary/hsstart.

 General Unit Deer Seasons